POLICIES, PROCEDURES, & GUIDELINES

 - Schedule Changes: (after registration closes): Must pay new class fee.
 No refunds for original class fee.
 Deadline to make changes is end of first class day.

-- Membership and class related fees are non-refundable.
+- Membership and class supply fees are non-refundable.

 F. Teacher Supply Fees & Reimbursement

 - Class supply fees are used to buy materials for class.

 - Any leftover materials purchased with supply fees belong to Trinity and should be turned in by last class day.

 - Teacher reimbursements will not exceed total class fees collected.

 - For reimbursement, submit receipts with form.
 Deadline to submit reimbursement request is last class day of semester.
 Allow 7 calendar days to receive reimbursement by check in family folder or by mail.

 - Reimbursement check may be held if balance is owed unless financial arrangements were made.

 - Unclaimed class supply fees are donated to church as a love offering.